MoriahDavid/OOP-Ex4/README.md

 ## Main classes:
 We used our classes from OOP-Ex2 and we add package game with this classes:`

-Agent - Represents the agent that collect the pokemon on the route.
+Agent - Represents the agent that collect the pokemon on the route. <br />
-Pokemon - Represents the pokemons
+Pokemon - Represents the pokemons <br />
 Info- represents the game server info.
-We have on this class the time for end and the servers parameters.
+We have on this class the time for end and the servers parameters. <br />
-Manager- on this class main algorithm that plans in what way the agents collect the pokemons.
+Manager- on this class main algorithm that plans in what way the agents collect the pokemons. <br />
-GameDraw- Displays the draw of the graph, the agents and the pokemons.
+GameDraw- Displays the draw of the graph, the agents and the pokemons. <br />

 ## Our algorithm:
 The algorithm split to two ways: